rahmed-dev/nextstack-erp/docs/epics/epic-2-money-cockpit-receivables-view.md

 **Acceptance Criteria:**

-**Given** invoice ageing buckets and “approaching due” / “overdue” thresholds are configured in accounting or receivables settings
+**Given** invoice ageing buckets and "approaching due" / "overdue" thresholds are configured in accounting or receivables settings
 **When** I open the Receivables focus view
 **Then** I see a list of client invoices that are unpaid, grouped or highlighted by ageing bucket (for example, current, approaching due, overdue) according to those settings
+**And** the Receivables view uses the same DocType metadata-driven listing system as the Sales Invoices list, with pre-applied filters for unpaid status and ageing-based sorting/grouping
 **And** no specific number of days is hard-coded in the application logic; changing the settings updates how invoices are classified

 **Given** I open the Payables focus view